 Project reference

-Each part / part version description (not part instance description) must be able to express a project reference respectively a special model series reference (compare KBL::Project_number / KBL::Car_classification_level2-4).
+Each part / part version description (not part instance description) must be able to express a project reference respectively a special model series reference.
 The reference is meant to specify the project respectively the model series for which the part has been / is going to be developed.

 Part Usage Constraints